 Reflecting Pool Garden

 The Reflecting Pool offers a spectacular vista from Cranbrook House to Cranbrook Art Museum.
 Garden beds on the north and south sides of the glimmering pool are planted in a formal mirror pattern.
-All the beds contain Gaillardia (Blanket Flower) and white Fragrant Lillies.
+The beds on both sides contain Echinacea, Coreopsis, False Lupine, Blackberry Lily, and Balloon Flower.
 A variety of yellow, orange and white annuals add color.
 In late summer, orange Praetoria Cannas create a stunning display in front of the peonies.